jenna-tb-ekwealor/meep_lab/content/publication/2025_natcomms_dry/index.md

 ---
-title: "Syntrichia ruralis: emerging model moss genome reveals a conserved and previously unknown regulator of desiccation in flowering plants"
+title: "Life on the dry side: a roadmap to understanding desiccation tolerance and accelerating translational applications"
 authors:
 - Rose A. Marks
 - admin